worldbank/DECAT_Space2Stats/docs/readme.md

 Degree of Urbanization
 ^^^
 Population and number of cells in different rural/urban classes.
-(GHSMOD)
+(GHSSMOD)
 :::

 :::{grid-item-card}